Last updated on 2026-03-27

 Featured Experiences

-The Veterinary Technician program offers several unique experiences that enhance learning and practical skills:
+The Veterinary Technician program offers several unique experiences that enhance the learning journey:

 Career Options

-Graduates of the Veterinary Technician program can explore a variety of career opportunities in Canada, including:
+Graduates of the Veterinary Technician program can explore a variety of career options in Canada, including:

-• Animal Health Technologist: Work in animal hospitals or clinics, focusing on the health and well-being of animals.
+- Animal Health Technician: Work in animal hospitals or clinics, focusing on the health and well-being of pets and livestock.

-• Research Assistant: Support biomedical research scientists in laboratories, contributing to animal health studies.
+- Research Assistant: Support biomedical research scientists in laboratories, conducting experiments and collecting data related to animal health.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.